Claire-bot87/my-relaxation-api/README.md

 * [Future Improvements](#future-improvements)

 # Description
 This is my second project in the course.
 I completed it in week 6.
-It is an api.
-I chose to build an api which gives suggestions for ways to relax.
+I chose to build an App which gives suggestions for ways to relax.

 ### Deployment Link
 https://relax-now.netlify.app/